Sir Alex Ferguson’s 10 Worst Signings at Manchester United

 In 2003, Ferguson signed little-known Djemba-Djemba from Nantes for £3.5 million (S$6 million), with the United manager commenting at the time “he looks like a Manchester United player in every sense”.

 The Cameroonian marked his debut with an overly aggressive tackle on Arsenal’s Sol Campbell, which was labeled “obscene” by Arsene Wenger and prompted the Gunners defender to kick out at the young midfielder.

 He lasted less than two seasons at the club before being sold to Aston Villa for just £1.5 million.

 Djemba-Djemba then bounced all over Europe and beyond, making stops in Qatar, Israel and Indonesia, among others.

 He was also the subject of the ironic chant, "So good they named him twice".

 Despite the fact Ferguson was in the twilight of his long career when he signed Tiago Manuel Dias Correia from his native Portugal in 2010, it still taught the Scotsman a lesson.

 Ferguson famously hadn’t seen Bebe play up close, relying only on footage and the recommendation of scouts.

 He was just 20 when the Red Devils paid in excess of £7 million for the striker, but he would only end up making a handful of appearances before being sent out on a series of loans – none of which helped.

-Bebe eventually joined Benfica from United in 2014 and most recently signed with Eibar in Spain.
+Bebe eventually joined Benfica from United in 2014 and is currently playing for Eibar in Spain.